huonw/huonw.github.io/_posts/2015-04-27-little-libraries.md

 (GPS-tagged) photos nicely and, along the way, I've discovered and filled in a few gaps by creating focused crates for small tasks.

-{% include image.html src="whole-world.jpg" title="Lots of places to go yet." caption="My travels over the last few years, as displayed by the current web interface (served to the browser via Rust, of course)." %}
+{% include image.html src="whole-world.jpg" title="Lots of places to go yet." caption="My travels over the last few years, as displayed by the current web interface (served to the browser via Rust, of course)." alt="A screenshot of a world map, with dots and coloured lines joined into a time series" %}

 Once an idea is formed, `cargo` means it only takes an hour or two to go